 If the hex head is set below the top of the heater, you’ll need a 1-1/16-in. socket to reach it.
 If it protrudes above the top, you can use any type of wrench.
 Chances are your old anode rod will be frozen in place by corrosion.
 Douse the head with a spray lubricant such as WD-40 and give it a few minutes to penetrate.
 You may also have to slip a “cheater” pipe over the wrench handle to increase your torque.
 The weight of the water in the tank is usually enough to keep the entire heater from turning.
 But if it begins to move, have a helper (or two) hold it in place.

 When the threads break free, stop turning and look for water around the hex head.
 If you see leakage, drain the tank further.
 If you don’t have enough overhead clearance to pull the rod out of the tank, bend it as you remove it.
 Then when you buy a new rod, choose a flexible, “segmented” version.
 Smear Teflon pipe thread sealant on the threads of the new rod before you install it.
 Don’t use tape, since it can reduce the effectiveness of the rod.
 Before you turn on the water and electricity or gas, drain another gallon out of the tank to flush out any remaining debris.

 Anode rods are designed to attract corrosive elements in the water, thereby diminishing corrosion in the vulnerable steel liner.

-- A magnesium anode rod protects your tank better but doesn’t last as long as an aluminum/ zinc rod.
+- A magnesium water heater anode rod protects your tank better but doesn’t last as long as an aluminum/ zinc rod.